Carrie Brady: 2010–2012

 In June 2010, Carrie returns for the death and funeral of Alice Horton.
 Whilst there, she reconciles with Sami.
 Carrie is seen again the following February during a phone call with Sami.

 In September 2011, Carrie and Austin return to Salem for the tribute to the Horton Center.
 Carrie mentioned that she had become a lawyer after her company, Highstyle, which was division of the now defunct Mythic Communications, was forced to close down.
 Carrie then takes a job, as John's defense attorney.
 She works with brother-in-law Rafe to help find evidence that can exonerate John from the charges against him.
 In December, John is set free and is cleared of all charges.
 Carrie and Rafe continue to work together, eventually opening their own law/detective firm.
 Carrie and Rafe grow closer and are caught kissing by Sami and Austin.
 Carrie tells Rafe that she is in love with him and had separated from Austin, only to reunite following Abigail's confession that she did not truly sleep with Austin.
 Despite their reunion, Carrie can't shake her feelings of love towards Rafe.

 After the lives of Marlena, John, Hope and Bo are threatened by Stefano, Carrie and Rafe are become trapped inside of the safe house, which is alarmed with a bomb.
 While inside, she and Rafe confess their love for each other, nearly having sex, Rafe admits that EJ is the father of Nicole's child, not him.
 After they are safe from harm, Carrie begins to feel weak and sick.
 She confesses to Marlena that she was late, which arose suspicions of a possible pregnancy.
 After taking a take home test, it confirms her suspicion.
 A suspicious Austin sees the test and assumes it is his baby.
 Austin is thrilled about the news, but Carrie isn't as much since she loves Rafe.
 Rafe tells Carrie that she belongs with Austin and her child, and that they won't work out.
 Carrie decides to return to Switzerland with Austin, and says an emotional farewell to Rafe.
 Before leaving, Carrie urges Rafe to reconcile with Sami, knowing that they still love each other deep down.

 In 2014, Carrie supports Sami and Kate's decision to control DiMera's company.

+2017-2025

+Carrie returned for small arcs throughout this period such as helping her mother Anna and Marlena get out of prison.
+She and Austin return and get Anna released into there custody, but when Carrie's back is turned, Anna runs.

+In 2019, Carrie returns for her grandma Caroline's funeral, and she sleeps with Rafe.

+In 2021, Her and Austin return in Days of Our Lives: Beyond Salem where Austin is framed for stealing a jewel while Tony and Anna are visiting.

+In 2025, Carrie returns for John Black's funeral and later attends Paul Narita and Andrew Donovan's wedding.